Mobistudy/Mobistudyapp/README.md

 Run `quasar build -m cordova -T android` or `quasar build -m cordova -T ios -t ios`.

 This will generate the installable apps and make them available for upload to the app stores.
+On iPhones, the process may fail due to provisioning profiles.
+If that happens, use Xcode to bundle the app and submit it.